-1.1 The purpose of this report is to present to the Committee the outcome of the review by the Task Group of a revised Protocol on Councillor/Officer Relations, which is set out in Appendix 2.
-The Committee is asked to consider the draft revised Protocol and, subject to any comments, to submit the protocol for adoption by the Council on 6 October 2020.
+1.1 The purpose of this report is to present to the Council the outcome of the review by the Corporate Governance Task Group of a revised Protocol on Councillor/ Officer Relations, which is set out in Appendix 2.
+The Council is asked to adopt the draft revised Protocol.